stormpath/stormpath-aspnetcore/README.md

   setx STORMPATH_CLIENT_APIKEY_SECRET "[value-from-properties-file]"
   ```

-4. **Store Your Stormpath Application Href in an Environment Variable**
+4. **Store your Stormpath Application href in an environment variable**

   Grab the `href` (called **REST URL** in the Stormpath Console UI) of your Application.
 It should look something like this: